Plumsail/helpdesk-docs/OnPremises/Configuration Guide/Localization.rst

 Feature overview
 ----------------
-Localization is supported in HelpDesk from version 1.3.4.
+Localization is supported in HelpDesk from version 1.3.5.

-For already installed instances, upgrade 1.3.4 brings the ability to localize HelpDesk Widget.
-This means that you will be able to set display language for a widget placed outside of your SharePoint environment.
-You will also be able to customize any string in widget interface both for internal and external widgets.

-For a newly created instances you will be able:
+With upgrade 1.3.5 you will be able:

-- Select HelpDesk language during installation
+- Install localized HelpDesk on German and Dutch sites
 - Customize most of the strings in HelpDesk interface
-- Set display language for a widget placed outside of your SharePoint environment
-- Customize any string in widget interface both for internal and external widgets
+- Customize any string in widget interface

 Available languages: